Linear combinations

 addmul!(a, c, 2)

-By default, only elements of types AbstractLinear and Number perticipate in broadcasting.
+By default, only elements of types AbstractLinear and Number participate in broadcasting.
 To allow other scalar or term types, one has to use the macro @linear_broadcastable.

 julia> @linear_broadcastable Char